Fertility History and birth events

 What is the best way to do this?

 If I understand correctly I have at least two different procedures I could follow:

 - if I am intereseted in children coabithing with the respondend then I should consider that n_children=Wnchild and to measure birth events I could use variations in the variable Wnchild in the Windresp.dta together with info the age of the natural children taken from Windall.dta (in this way I can check that an increase in the var Wnchild is actually due to the fact that a child who is 0 years old is entering the sample rather than due to the fact that an older child is going back to live with their parents)

 - If instead, which woudl be my prefered optin, I want to measure n_children as "the stock" of all children I should rely on the bchildnt.dta and focus only on respondents present at this point in time for which I can recunstruct their all fertility history.
 Then I should merge this information based on pid with both Windresp.dta and Windall.dta and follow the procedure below.
 In other words, this second startegy would allow me to be certain about the "stock of children" of an individual and update it depending on birth events as described in the point above.

 Could I please ask you wehther this is the right way to procede?
 Should I use different variables to record birth rather than Wnchild from Windresp.dta and age of child from Windall.dta?
 I have seen in previous open issues that users were mentioning other variables so I am unsure about the best way to do this.

 Many thanks for your help!

-#1 Updated by Maddalena Ronchi 11 months ago
+#1 Updated by Maddalena Ronchi about 1 year ago

 - File example.PNG added